zacharymarshal/tabular/index.md

 - You can skip the information you don't care about.
 No need to wait me to go slide by slide.
 - The content can be shared, re-read, and improved.
 It is really annoying to read through a presentation and only get 5% of what the presenter might have been saying.

 This is really just an experiment and I would love to hear your thoughts on the idea so please share your feedback.
-My goal is that you will learn at least one thing that will help you get improve productivity.
+My goal is that you will learn at least one thing that will help improve your productivity.

 [^1]: Edward Tufte is a data visualization guru. [edwardtufte.com](http://www.edwardtufte.com/tufte/)

 ## Where my story began

 I started working for Achieve Data Solutions (known for DataDirector [^2]) in the summer of 2004.
 I started out working as an "office support person".
-My job was to do anything people would give me, e.g., shopping, cleaning, answering phone calls, scanning, shredding, etc.  Everything seemed pretty sweet until we landed a contract with Sacramento City Unified School District to do all of the printing and scanning for their benchmarks.
+My job was to do anything people would give me: shopping, cleaning, answering phone calls, scanning, shredding, etc.  Everything seemed pretty sweet until we landed a contract with Sacramento City Unified School District to do all of the printing and scanning for their benchmarks.

 [^2]: DataDirector was an assessment and reporting web application.
 It was a direct competitor to our Data and Assessment application.